 If your diet is deficient in calcium, talk to your doctor about possible supplementation.

 You should also talk to them about daily multivitamins to be sure you’re getting other needed vitamins for healthy teeth.

 When considering probiotics for remineralization, it’s important to choose strains that are naturally produced in the mouth.
 That way, you’re replacing the good bacteria without introducing potentially harmful strains.

 The following probiotics are potentially helpful in oral health and remineralization:

 Starchy foods, such as potatoes, rice, and bread, are loaded with simple carbohydrates.
-These also increase the amount of fermentable sugars in the mouth, which can erode your teeth.
+These increase the amount of fermentable sugars in the mouth, which can erode your teeth.

 Rinsing your mouth out with water may also help reduce demineralization when you don’t have a toothbrush on hand.
 This technique may be especially helpful after eating acidic or sugary foods.

 While coffee and tea aren’t completely off-limits, they do little to remineralize your teeth.
 Plus, these substances can be acidic (especially coffee).
 Adding sugar can make these drinks even worse when it comes to oral health.

-Mineral loss is inevitable because of the elements teeth are exposed to every day.
+Mineral loss is inevitable because of the elements that teeth are exposed to every day.
 From food and drinks, to saliva and bacteria, your teeth are put through a lot of wear and tear.
 While your teeth are built to take on these elements, too much demineralization can eventually wear them down.

 Taking steps to remineralize your teeth and stop any current demineralization, along with regular visits to your dentist, can help keep them healthy.